ouaibe/dreo-cloudcutter/README.md

 You have two choices depending on what you did prior:

-- Use your HA ESPHome integration to do so via `Install -> Manual download -> Beken OTA Image` and download the `.rbl` OTA file (encrypted with the right keys)
+- Use your HA ESPHome integration to do so via `Install -> Manual download -> Beken OTA Image` and download the `.rbl` OTA file (encrypted with the right keys).
 - Call `esphome build Dreo_DR-HTF004S.yaml` command to generate the `.rbl` file that should be present after the build completes without errors in `/esphome/.esphome/build/Dreo_DR-HTF004S/.pioenvs/Dreo_DR-HTF004S/image_bk7231n_app.ota.rbl`

 If you use the second route, you can even validate the pre-encryption OTA file that is going to be at `/esphome/.esphome/build/Dreo_DR-HTF004S/.pioenvs/Dreo_DR-HTF004S/image_bk7231n_app.0x011000.rbl` with a hex editor and look at its partition table (search for the magic ASCII `01PE`)

+In either case, your RBL file should start with the `RBL` letters when opened with a hex editor, and aside from the header, there should be no readable text in it since it's encrypted.

 ## Upload your OTA Update